 into AT&T Park.
 Since then, the 49ers have had the stadium to

 With a rich history in San Francisco, the 49ers are still very popular and continue to sell out every game.
-The 2013 season will mark the 49ers last
+The 2013 season

 at Candlestick Park before they move into their new stadium,

 Santa Clara in 2014.
 The 49ers played their last game at

 Candlestick Park on December 23, 2013 against the Atlanta